tarrell13/Recycle/README.md

 # Recycle
-Command line program used to send documents to the Trash Bin instead of deleting.
-Created this for Mac users, haven't tested it on Linux Systems
+Command line program used to send documents to the Trash instead of deleting.
+Created for Mac and Debian Based Systems.